RadikaRules/video-content/README.md

 # Video Content Vault
-Here is stuff related to my videos, like closed captions, transcripts, and sources for easy access and reference
+Stuff related to my videos, like closed captions, transcripts, and sources for easy access and reference

 For submitting closed captions, read below

-Personally, I use Subtitle Edit and export as an XML file
+Personally, I use Subtitle Edit and export as a TTML file

 # English - Instructions/Rules